NVIDIA/GenerativeAIExamples/README.md

 ## Overview

-This blueprint serves as a reference solution for a foundational Retrieval Augmented Generation (RAG) pipeline with an integrated vGPU Configuration Advisor.
+This blueprint serves as a reference solution for a foundational Retrieval Augmented Generation (RAG) pipeline with an integrated AI vWS Sizing Advisor.
 It combines two key capabilities:

 1. **Enterprise RAG Pipeline**: Enable users to ask questions and receive answers based on their enterprise data corpus.
-2. **vGPU Configuration Advisor**: Provide intelligent, validated recommendations for NVIDIA vGPU deployments, including profile validation, capacity calculations, and deployment strategies.
+2. **AI vWS Sizing Advisor**: Provide intelligent, validated recommendations for NVIDIA vGPU deployments, including profile validation, capacity calculations, and deployment strategies.

 By default, this blueprint leverages locally-deployed NVIDIA NIM microservices to meet specific data governance and latency requirements.
 However, you can replace these models with your NVIDIA-hosted models available in the [NVIDIA API Catalog](https://build.nvidia.com).